 Crossbreeding and creolization

-In South America, literature certainly did not wait for the arrival of the Conquistadors to begin to be written, as witnessed by the work of Nezahualcóyotl, a strange poetry that sings of God as much as of the destiny of Man, and which can be discovered in French by Arfuyen.
-The "Famished Coyote", son of the king of Texcoco, was born in the year Un-Lapin, that is to say in 1402 according to our calendar, a little more than a hundred years before the Spaniards crossed the ocean and decided to take over the territory.
-This colonization has a specificity, very quickly it is adorned with a will of miscegenation.
-La Malinche, who was renamed Doña Marina, has remained the symbol of this ambiguity which will mark the destiny of the country.
-This woman, of Nahua origin, was given to a colonist, Hernán Cortès, of whom she had a son.
-Her role was not limited to motherhood, however, as she served as an interpreter - quickly adding Spanish to the Nahuatl and Yucatecan languages she already mastered - and soon as an advisor to the colonists.
-Alternately seen as a traitor or, on the contrary, as a negotiator who knew how to preserve her people, she is also the mother of a people in the making and the translator, that is to say, the one thanks to whom the languages mix and the process of creolization is pressed forward.
-With her various nicknames, she is now a mythical character and will not cease to resurface in the popular imagination.
+In South America, literature certainly didn't wait for the arrival of the Conquistadors before it began to be written, as witnessed by the work of Nezahualcóyotl, a strange poetry that sings to God as much as to the destiny of Man, and is now available in French from Editions Arfuyen.
+The "Famished Coyote", son of the king of Texcoco, was born in the year Un-Lapin, 1402 according to our calendar, a little over a hundred years before the Spaniards crossed the ocean and decided to take over the territory.
+This colonization was unique in that it very quickly became adorned with a desire for crossbreeding.
+La Malinche, who was renamed Doña Marina, has remained the symbol of this ambiguity, which will leave its mark on the country's destiny.
+This woman of Nahua origin was given to a colonist, Hernán Cortès, and had a son.
+Her role was not limited to motherhood, however, as she served as interpreter - quickly adding Spanish to the Nahuatl and Yucatecan languages she already mastered - and soon as advisor to the colonists.
+Alternately regarded as a traitor or, on the contrary, as a negotiator who knew how to preserve her people, she was also the mother of a people in the making and the translator, i.e. the one who helped languages to mingle and the process of creolization to gain momentum.
+Endowed with a variety of nicknames, she is now a mythical figure who will never cease to resurface in the popular imagination.

-For the time being, however, cultural assimilation remained a priority, at least for the Church, which encouraged the introduction of a very recent technique, printing, which was seen as a means of providing the necessary tools for the conversion of the native peoples.
-Mexico City thus became the first city in the Americas where a book went to press in 1539.
-Although no copy of this inaugural edition has survived, it is said that it was certainly the Celestial Scale of Saint John Climacus.
-Nevertheless, it was the New World that inspired the first original works, chronicles written, for example, by Fernando Alvarado Tezozómoc, grandson of an Aztec emperor, who wrote 110 chapters on the country's past and conquest, or Fernando de Alva Cortés Ixtlilxóchitl, who was interested in the Toltec people, among many other things.
-Cultivating memory does not prevent the production of a literary work, and it is this symbiosis that Antonio de Saavedra Guzmàn achieved with El Peregrino Indiano, which had the honour of being the first poem composed in New Spain to be printed in Madrid (1559).
-Finally, fiction also quickly became part of the landscape - cultural life was very rich - as evidenced by Juan Ruiz de Alarcón, born in Real de Taxco in October 1581, whose ambition was to devote himself to his passion for the theatre, he was born in Real de Taxco in October 1581, and his ambition was to devote himself to his passion for the theatre, even if it meant being mocked by his peers for his appearance, or Juana Inés de la Cruz, who was born in the middle of the seventeenth century and decided to turn away from the world by joining the orders so that she could devote herself to study and poetry in complete peace.
+For the time being, however, cultural assimilation remained a priority, at least for the Church, which encouraged the introduction of the printing press, a very recent technique, as a means of providing the tools needed for the conversion of native peoples.
+Mexico City thus became the first city in the Americas to print a book as early as 1539.
+Although no copy of this inaugural edition has survived, it is said to have been L'Échelle céleste by Saint Jean Climaque.
+Nevertheless, it was the New World that inspired the first original works, chronicles written, for example, by Fernando Alvarado Tezozómoc, grandson of an Aztec emperor, who penned 110 chapters on the country's past and conquest, or Fernando de Alva Cortés Ixtlilxóchitl, who took an interest in the Toltec people, among many other things.
+Cultivating memory in no way prevents the production of a literary work, and Antonio de Saavedra Guzmàn achieved this symbiosis with El Peregrino Indiano, which had the honour of being the first poem composed in New Spain to be printed in Madrid (1559).
+Last but not least, fiction was also very much a part of the landscape - cultural life was very rich indeed - as demonstrated by Juan Ruiz de Alarcón, born in Real de Taxco in October 1581, whose ambition was to devote himself to his passion for theater, or Juana Inés de la Cruz, born in the middle of the 17th century, who decided to turn her back on the world by joining the orders, so that she could devote herself to study and poetry.

 Independence